Arize-ai/openinference/python/README.md

 ```shell
 pip install "openai>=1.0.0"
 ```
-Currently only openai>=1.0.0 is supported.
+Currently only `openai>=1.0.0` is supported.

-## Chat Completions
+## Application

 Below shows a simple application calling chat completions from OpenAI.

-Note that the endpoint is set to collector running on `localhost:6006`, but can be changed if you are running a collector on a different location.
+Note that the `endpoint` is set to a collector running on `localhost:6006/v1/traces`, but can be changed if you are running your collector at a different location.

+The trace collector should be started before running this example.
+See [Phoenix Collector](#phoenix-collector) below if you don't have a collector.

 ```python
 import openai